martincarstenbach/java-blogposts/springboot-thymeleaf-demo/readme.md

 # Springboot Thymeleaf Demo

 A very small application showcasing the use of Spring Data JDBC with Oracle Database 19c and its Universal Connection Pool.
+Rather than providing an insecure configuration this example relies on an Oracle wallet, aka _Secure External Password Store_.
+This way no username/password combinations are stored in Git.

 A future example will demonstrate the use of JPA/Hibernate with Oracle Database and Spring Boot 3.1.x.

 Components used to create this demo application